 I use Presonus powered studio monitors and headphones.
 They perform well and are relatively inexpensive.
 They can be bought separately or packaged along with audio interface, DAW and dynamic microphone.

-Rode S1: I probably should own a dedicated vocal mic and a small diaphragm condenser mic for recording guitars but I tend to use my Rode S1 on pretty much everything.
-Doing so allows me to keep one mic always set up which allows me to get ideas down fast, and for my purposes it captures acoustic guitar and vocals really well.
+Rode S1: I tend to use my Rode S1 on pretty much all my vocals.
+Doing so allows me to keep one mic always set up which allows me to get ideas down fast, and for my purposes, it captures acoustic guitar and vocals really well.

 Neweer Vocal Isolation Shield/Booth: I’ve been using one of these for the last couple of years and would recommend them for anyone recording through a microphone to cut down on sound wave reflection.
 Connecting to your microphone stand, there’s really not a lot to using one and they definitely make a difference especially if you record in a room with less absorbent surfaces.

 Speaking of reducing sound wave reflections.
 One simple and inexpensive tip I can provide that will improve the quality of your recordings without taking too much effort is to consider hanging blank canvases or similar on your walls, to cut down on sound wave reflections as they tend to bounce around the room itself and reduce the clarity of your recordings.

 Tips for Home Recording

 Be realistic about the quality you can produce from home and don’t get too caught up on production if your main focus is capturing musical ideas.
 For the majority of us, when recording acoustic guitar or vocals the room itself is going to be the biggest detractor and short of spending time and money on sound treatment it’s best to focus on your creativity.

 For years, I’ve used the relatively inexpensive equipment listed above to quickly capture quality-sounding demos that I then take to bandmates or further refine myself.